Sup2point0/Assort/dict.md

 <details>
   <summary> <b> Etymologics </b> </summary>

-*Spontaneous emergence* may have derived from ‘Antarctica’
+&emsp; *Spontaneous emergence* may have derived from ‘Antarctica’

 </details>